NitinBhore/document_classifier_using_NLP/README.md

 # document_classifier_using_NLP
-Document Classification or Document Categorization is a process to assign different classes or categories to documents as required, eventually helping with storage, management, and analysis of the documents.
+Document classification or document categorization is a process to assign different classes or categories to documents as required, eventually helping with storage, management, and analysis of the documents.
 It has become an important part of the computer sciences and the daily functioning of many companies today.